BhattaraiRiwaj/role-permission/README.md

 ## Laravel Roles Permissions Admin - Spatie version

-This is a Laravel 6 adminpanel starter project with roles-permissions management based on [Spatie Laravel-permission package](https://github.com/spatie/laravel-permission), [CoreUI](https://coreui.io) and [Datatables.net](https://datatables.net).

-Part of this project was generated automatically by [QuickAdminPanel system](https://quickadminpanel.com/).

 ## Usage

 This is not a package - it's a full Laravel project that you should use as a starter boilerplate, and then add your own custom functionality.